120 countries at UN condemn Israel over Gaza violence - Journal du Cameroun

 Haley had warned at the time that Washington was “taking names” of countries that supported the resolution.
 That vote was 128 to 9, with 35 abstentions.

-Backed by Arab countries, the Palestinians had lobbied to win as many votes as those cast in support of the Jerusalem resolution.
+Backed by Arab countries, the Palestinians had lobbied to win as many votes on the Gaza resolution as those cast in support of the measure condemning the US decision on Jerusalem.